benriosdev/piedra-papel-tijera-java/README.md

 Prerequisites
 Installation

-* piedra-papel-tijera is a console-based Rock-Paper-Scissors game developed as a beginner Java project, perfect for learning fundamental programming concepts through an interactive experience.
+* piedra-papel-tijera.java is a console-based Rock-Paper-Scissors game developed as a beginner Java project, perfect for learning fundamental programming concepts through an interactive experience.

 - Why piedra-papel-tijera-java?